All Episodes

 Did you guys see this?

-Mess with the Intel committee community, they got six ways in Sunday to get back at you.
+They got six ways in Sunday to get back at you.

-Well, you got this CNN guy, Phil Mudd, he said, Well, the FBI's ticked at Trump over, you know, all of this, and and but they're gonna win in the end because they've been around a lot longer than Trump.
+He said, well, the FBI's ticked at Trump over all of this, but they're going to win in the end because they've been around a lot longer than Trump.

-Doesn't that sound like a threat and uh it it does.
+Doesn't that sound like a threat?

-I don't really think he's talking to the same people I'm talking to.
+And honestly, I don't think Phil Mudd knows what he's talking about, but I don't really think he's talking to the same people I'm talking to.

-I talked to four former FBI guys in the last three days, and they tell me that the rank and file is upset, not at Trump, not at the Intel committee.
+I talked to four former FBI guys in the last three days, and they tell me that the rank and file is upset, not at Trump, not at the Intel Committee.

 They're upset at the high-ranking partisan officials who launched a fabricated and false probe and got caught.